renpy/renpy/sphinx/source/atl.rst

     :type: (position)

     The radius component of the polar coordinates of the anchor.

-This will have the same type as :tpref:`anchoraround` and :tpref:`anchor`.
+    If a float, it is scaled horizontally and vertically to the size and shape of the displayable : if the height is not equal to the width, a radius that is not strictly absolute will result in elliptical motion when varying the anchorangle.

 Cropping and Resizing
 ---------------------